EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ) {}
 ```

 Earlier, it was mentioned that only the user has control over their own record, as this contract is opt-in.
 To do this, utilize the [require_auth](https://developers.eos.io/manuals/eosio.cdt/latest/group__action/#function-require_auth) method provided by the `eosio.cdt`.
-This method accepts an `eosio::name` type argument and asserts that the account executing the transaction equals the provided value and has the proper permissions to do so.
+This method accepts an `eosio::name` type argument and asserts that the account executing the transaction matches the provided value and has the proper permissions to do so.

 ```cpp
 void upsert(eosio::name account_name, std::string first_name, std::string last_name, std::string street, std::string city, std::string state) {